 2.3.1 The lead applicant, viz.
-R&D Centres or designated local public research institutes, should open a separate risk-free interest-bearing bank account (project bank account) with a licensed bank registered under the Banking Ordinance (Cap.
-155) under its name specifically for processing all receipts and payments of all ITF projects, and assign a unique account code specifically for processing all receipts and payments of each project.
+R&D Centres or designated local public research institutes2, should maintain under its name a separate risk-free interest-bearing bank account (project bank account) with a licensed bank registered under the Banking Ordinance (Cap.
+155) specifically for processing all receipts and payments of all ITF projects, and assign a unique account code specifically for processing all receipts and payments of each project.

-&lt;sup>1 Including R&D projects under the Innovation and Technology Support Programme, the MHKJFS, the TCFS, the University-Industry Collaboration Programme, the Partnership Research Programme, the Midstream Research Programme for Universities, and the Public Sector Trial Scheme.
+1 Including R&D projects under the Innovation and Technology Support Programme, the MHKJFS, the TCFS, the University-Industry Collaboration Programme, the Partnership Research Programme, the Midstream Research Programme for Universities, and the Public Sector Trial Scheme.

-&lt;sup>2 They are local universities (including all University Grants Committee (UGC)-funded institutions), self-financing degree-awarding institutions registered under the Post-Secondary Colleges Ordinance (Cap.
+2 They are local universities (including all University Grants Committee (UGC)-funded institutions), self-financing degree-awarding institutions registered under the Post-Secondary Colleges Ordinance (Cap.
 320), the Hong Kong Productivity Council, the Vocational Training Council, the Clothing Industry Training Authority and the Hong Kong Institute of Biotechnology.